merlinblack/manualbind/README.md

 LuaRef.h
 --------
-C++ management of lua data.
+C++ management of Lua data.
 A re-write of code originally written by me and then donated to LuaBridge.
 This version I have changed to use c++11 variable template arguments for calling Lua, The table element proxy is now public, and the code structure is